2023

-a career in the environmental, consultancy, regulatory, management, and engineering industry
+The Programme provides the opportunities for a career in the environmental, consultancy, regulatory, management, and engineering industry at home or abroad.

 PLEASE NOTE:

-- This degree is accredited by the Joint Board of Moderators (JBM) comprising of the Institution of Civil Engineers, Institution of Structural Engineers, Institute of Highway Engineers, the Chartered Institution of Highways and Transportation and the Permanent Way Institution on behalf of the Engineering Council as meeting the academic requirement for Further Learning for registration as a Chartered Engineer (CEng).
-To hold accredited qualifications for CEng registration, candidates must also hold a Bachelor (Hons) degree that has been accredited as partially meeting the academic requirement for registration as a Chartered Engineer (CEng).
+This degree is accredited by the Joint Board of Moderators (JBM) comprising of the Institution of Civil Engineers, Institution of Structural Engineers, Institute of Highway Engineers, the Chartered Institution of Highways and Transportation and the Permanent Way Institution on behalf of the Engineering Council. .
+This means that the programme provides the required Further Learning for registration as a Chartered Engineer (CEng).
 See www.jbm.org.uk for further information.
 It should be noted that candidates completing the MSc who hold an underpinning accredited Bachelor degree accredited for IEng only or a non-accredited bachelor degree will need to apply for an academic assessment to determine whether they will meet the educational base for CEng registration.

-- Teaching Staff at the School of Natural and Built Environment maintain close links to industry partners and governmental agencies across the field of Environmental Engineering.
-Individual modules on the programme will include day trips and site visits in collaboration with these external partners.
-Additionally, each year a number of MSc Dissertation Projects are completed in collaboration with industry and/or governmental agencies/departments.
+Teaching Staff at the School of Natural and Built Environment maintain close links to industry partners and governmental agencies across the field of Environmental Engineering.
+Individual modules on the programme include field trips and site visits in collaboration with industry partners.
+Additionally, each year MSc Dissertation Projects are completed in collaboration with industry and/or governmental agencies/departments.

-- You will be taught by staff with an active research profiles of international standing, with a wide range of interests across the Environmental Engineering Discipline.
+You will be taught by staff with an active research portfolio of international standing, with a wide range of interests across the Environmental Engineering Discipline.

 NEXT